rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 # Detailed design

-TODO

-This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with the language to understand, and for somebody familiar with the compiler to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.
+The change suggested by this RFC has three parts:

+1. Change from a dynamic drop semantics to a static drop semantics,

+2. Provide one or more lints to inform the programmer of potential suprises that may arise from earlier drops that are caused by the static drop semantics, and

+3. Remove the implicitly added drop-flag, and the implicit zeroing of the memory for dropped values.

+Each of the three parts is given its own section below.

 ## How static drop semantics works

-(This section is presenting a detailed outline of how static drop semantics, which is part of this RFC proposal, looks from the view point of someone trying to understand a Rust program.)
+This section presents a detailed outline of how static drop semantics looks from the view point of someone trying to understand a Rust program.

+### Drop obligations

 No struct or enum has an implicit drop-flag.
 When a local variable is initialized, that establishes a set of "drop obligations": a set of